Geocentrism: Religious and contemporary adherence to geocentrism

-Polls
+Articles arguing that geocentrism was the biblical perspective appeared in some early creation science newsletters.
+Contemporary advocates for such religious beliefs include Robert Sungenis (author of the 2006 book Galileo Was Wrong and the 2014 pseudo-documentary film The Principle).
+Most contemporary creationist organizations reject such perspectives.
+A few Orthodox Jewish leaders maintain a geocentric model of the universe and an interpretation of Maimonides to the effect that he ruled that the Earth is orbited by the Sun.
+The Lubavitcher Rebbe also explained that geocentrism is defensible based on the theory of relativity.
+While geocentrism is important in Maimonides' calendar calculations, the great majority of Jewish religious scholars, who accept the divinity of the Bible and accept many of his rulings as legally binding, do not believe that the Bible or Maimonides command a belief in geocentrism.
+There have been some modern Islamic scholars who promoted geocentrism.
+One of them was Ahmed Raza Khan Barelvi, a Sunni scholar of the Indian subcontinent.
+He rejected the heliocentric model and wrote a book that explains the movement of the sun, moon and other planets around the Earth.

-According to a report released in 2014 by the National Science Foundation, 26% of Americans surveyed believe that the sun revolves around the Earth.
+According to a report released in 2014 by the National Science Foundation, 26% of Americans surveyed believe that the Sun revolves around the Earth.
 Morris Berman quotes a 2006 survey that show currently some 20% of the U.S. population believe that the Sun goes around the Earth (geocentricism) rather than the Earth goes around the Sun (heliocentricism), while a further 9% claimed not to know.
 Polls conducted by Gallup in the 1990s found that 16% of Germans, 18% of Americans and 19% of Britons hold that the Sun revolves around the Earth.
 A study conducted in 2005 by Jon D. Miller of Northwestern University, an expert in the public understanding of science and technology, found that about 20%, or one in five, of American adults believe that the Sun orbits the Earth.
 According to 2011 VTSIOM poll, 32% of Russians believe that the Sun orbits the Earth.